Yoanax/Movie-Review-Sentiment-Analysis/README.md

 <!-- It's good practice to credit your data sources. -->
 - Dataset provided by KAGGLE: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 - Inspired by various tutorials and courses on NLP.

+## 💡 Conclusions
+This project demonstrated that for this specific dataset, Logistic Regression outperformed Naive Bayes for sentiment classification.
+The key to high performance was thorough text preprocessing and the use of TF-IDF for feature extraction.